Assertiveness is in the Eye of the Beholder

 How mentalization efforts will provide guidance as to which nonverbal and verbal behaviors will be the most effective and appropriate when it comes to attaining instrumental and relational goals.

 These interviews were always conducted by two interviewers in order to gain more than one perspective on the candidate's performance.
-The main objective of this part of the selection procedure was to gain a clear picture of the candidate's soft skills (for instance, their ability to work in a team; their culturally sensitive; their resilient and resourceful; and their problem-solving skills.
-It was not easy to assess candidates on their competencies and behavioral tendencies during the interview, with cultural differences adding an extra layer of complexity to the process.
+The main objective of this phase of the selection procedure was to gain a clear picture of the candidate's soft skills (for instance, their ability to work in a team, their cultural sensitivity, their resilience and resourcefulness, and their problem-solving skills).
+During the interview it was not easy to assess candidates on their competencies and behavioral tendencies, with cultural differences adding an extra layer of complexity to the process.

-Before starting an interview we would discuss cultural differences that we might encounter so that we could take them into account during the interview, and in our later recommendations to the selection board.
-Nowadays, it is becoming increasingly difficult to apply presumptive cultural rule.
+Before starting an interview, we would discuss cultural differences that we might encounter, so that we could take them into account during the interview, and in our later recommendations to the selection board.
+Nowadays, it is becoming increasingly difficult to apply presumptive cultural rules.
 For instance, we regularly needed to interview Japanese candidates.
-The culture of Japan, like most cultures around the world, has changed greatly over the millennia, from the country's prehistoric Jōmon period, to its contemporary modern culture, influenced by other parts of the world.
-In addition, the candidates who we interviewed had a blend of cultural backgrounds, as they generally had been educated at universities in Europe or the United States, and were working for international organisations like Accenture and Randstad.
+The culture of Japan, like most cultures around the world, has changed dramatically over the millennia, from the country's prehistoric Jōmon period to its contemporary modern culture, influenced by other parts of the world.
+In addition, the candidates who we interviewed had a blend of cultural backgrounds, as they generally had been educated at universities in Europe or the United States, and were working for international organisations such as Accenture and Randstad.

-During one of our interviews a Japanese candidate explained that he foresaw that decisions of his superior were likely to impede the progress of a project.
-He also understood, however, that he was dealing with a superior who still adhered rigidly to the conservative Japanese ways of addressing a superiors.
-Therefore, the candidate decided not to confront his superior, but to go around him and discuss the matter in a covert but clear way with somebody else within the hierarchical system who would be able to address the issue with his superior, without anybody losing face.
+During one of our interviews, in response to a hypothetical problem-solving question, a Japanese candidate explained that he foresaw that decisions of his superior were likely to impede the progress of a project.
+He also understood, however, that he was dealing with a superior who still adhered rigidly to the conservative Japanese ways of addressing superiors.
+Therefore, the candidate decided that he would not confront his superior, but rather go around the superior and discuss the matter in a covert but clear way with somebody else within the hierarchical system - someone who would be able to address the issue with his superior, without anybody losing face.

 After the interview my colleague and I shared our first impressions of the candidate.

-While my colleague found him to be insecure because in her estimation he didn’t come across as having well-developed assertiveness skills, I had come to the opposite conclusion, finding his assertiveness skills to be more than adequate.
+While my colleague found him to be insecure because he did not, in her estimation, come across as having well-developed assertiveness skills, I had come to the opposite conclusion, finding his assertiveness skills to be creative and more than adequate.

-To understand why we came to such different conclusions we did two things: first, we discussed what signals and cues we look for in candidate’s behavior to assess assertiveness and how these indicators could look very different in the Japanese culture; and second, we read through the answers we recorded during the interview to see how the candidate described his behavior.
+To understand why we came to such different conclusions we did two things: First, we discussed what signals and cues we look for in the candidate’s behavior to assess assertiveness and how these indicators could look very different in the Japanese culture; and second, we read through the answers that we recorded during the interview to see how the candidate described his behavior.

 Eventually we came to the conclusion that the candidate showed quite a good level of assertiveness, but in a way that was appropriate within the Japanese culture.